Lumi-supercomputer/lumi-userguide/docs/issues/index.md

   memory on the node with `--mem=0`
 - if you don't request exclusive access to the node set the value of `--mem` according to the needs of your job

+## Job get stuck in `CG` state

+the issue is linked to a missing component in the management software stack.
+We contacted HPE and are waiting for the problem to be fixed.